Skip to main content

 Instantiation

 By default, when UpscalerJS is instantiated, it uses the default model, @upscalerjs/default-model.
-You can install alternative models by installing them and providing them as an argument.
+We can install alternative models by installing them and providing them as an argument.

 tip